Chung Keng Quee: Abdullah's mission to Singapore

 Meantime the Perak sultanate, involved in a protracted succession struggle was unable to maintain order.
 Things were increasingly getting out of hand and chaos was proving bad for the Malays, Chinese and British.
 In her book "The Golden Chersonese and The Way Thither" (Published 1892 G.P.
 Putnam's Sons) Victorian traveller and adventuress Isabella Lucy Bird (1831–1904) describes how Raja Muda Abdullah as he then was turned to the head of the Ghee Hin in Singapore, Tan Kim Ching.

 Abdullah met with Tan in Singapore in October 1873.
 He was accompanied by Raja Dris, the Shahbandar and a Penang lawyer.
 Tan offered to put Abdullah on the throne in return for five elevenths (5/11) of all duties collected between Telok Serah and Krian for a period of ten years.

 Tan Kim Ching introduced Abdullah to William Henry Macleod Read (W. H. M. Read) and Read in turn introduced Abdullah to Sir Henry Ord on the eve of Ord's retirement as Governor of the Straits Settlements.
 A letter was drafted by Tan and Read on Abdullah's behalf to new incoming Governor Sir Andrew Clarke seeking British recognition of Abdullah as ruler of Perak, British protection and the provision of "a man of sufficient abilities to live with us in Perak. .. and show us a good system of government for our dominions. .."

-The letter dated 30 December 1873 did not reach Clarke's hands till 9 January 1874 by which time he had already taken the first steps towards bringing Perak under British control.
+The letter dated 30 December 1873 did not reach Clarke's hands until 9 January 1874 by which time he had already taken the first steps towards bringing Perak under British control.